-Agency Means government sector agency under the Government Sector Employment Act 2013 (NSW) Assessment team The person or persons responsible for assessing individual grants against the grant guidelines CGRG Commonwealth Grants Rules and Guidelines 2017 (Cth) Eligibility criteria The conditions which must be met by an applicant to qualify for a grant Grants administration Refers to the processes that an agency puts in place to deliver grants.
-It includes planning and design; promotion; assessment and decision-making; the making of a grant; the management of grant agreements; the ongoing relationship with grantees; reporting; and review and evaluation Grant lifecycle Refers to the stages of grants administration, from planning and design to evaluation Grant guidelines Refers to a document containing the relevant information required for potential grantees to understand: the purpose, outcomes and objectives of a grant; the application and assessment process; the governance arrangements (including roles and responsibilities); and the operation of the grant Grant As defined in Section 3 See also table 1 for definitions of competitive, non-competitive and one-off or ad hoc grants Grant opportunity The grant process or program where grant(s) are made available to grantees and potential grantees Grantee Means the individual or organisation selected to receive a grant Officials Means persons employed in the government sector under the Government Sector Employment Act 2013 (NSW), excluding employees of State Owned Corporations Ministerial staff Means persons employed under the Members of Parliament Staff Act 2013 (NSW) by Ministers as a member of their staff
+Agency Means government sector agency under the Government Sector Employment Act 2013 (NSW) Assessment team The person or persons responsible for assessing individual grants against the grant guidelines CGRGs Commonwealth Grants Rules and Guidelines 2017 (Cth) Decision-maker The person with responsibility for deciding whether to approve or decline a grant Eligibility criteria The conditions which must be met by an applicant to qualify for a grant Grants administration Refers to the processes that an agency puts in place to deliver grants.
+It includes planning and design; promotion; assessment and decision-making; the making of a grant; the management of grant agreements; the ongoing relationship with grantees; reporting; and review and evaluation Grant lifecycle Refers to the stages of grants administration, from planning and design to evaluation Grant guidelines Refers to a document containing the relevant information required for potentia grantees to understand: the purpose, outcomes and objectives of a grant; the application and assessment process; the governance arrangements (including roles and responsibilities); and the operation of the grant Grant As defined in Section 4 See also table 1 for definitions of competitive, non-competitive and one-off or ad hoc grants 18 Grant opportunity The grant process or program where grant(s) are made available to grantees and potential grantees Grantee Means the individual or organisation selected to receive a grant Officials Means persons employed in the government sector under the Government Sector Employment Act 2013 (NSW), excluding employees of State Owned Corporations Ministerial staff Means persons employed under the Members of Parliament Staff Act 2013 (NSW) by Ministers as a member of their staff Selection criteria Comprises eligibility criteria and assessment criteria

-10 The key principles and mandatory requirements set out in the Guide must be met for all grants.
+18 The key principles and mandatory requirements set out in the Guide must be met for all grants.
 Where relevant, the Guide provides appropriate exceptions, such as exceptions that apply for non-competitive grants.

-3. Your responsibilities
+3. Your responsibilities under the Guide

-Reference in Guide Ministers Be familiar and comply with the principles and grants administration processes set out in this Guide, as well as applicable laws and policies that guide ethical behaviour Promote compliance with this Guide by officials and Ministerial staff Comply with the following mandatory requirements: Ministers who are involved in the grants administration process must administer the grant in accordance with the grant guidelines 6.3 A Minister must not approve or decline a grant without first receiving written advice from officials on the merits of the proposed grant or group of grants (see exceptions at 6.3 Receiving and assessing grant applications for non-competitive grants) 6.3 A Minister (or other decision-maker) who approves or declines a grant must record the decision in writing, including the reasons for the decision (and any departure from the recommendation of officials), having regard to the grant guidelines and the key principle of achieving value for money, and manage these records in accordance with the requirements of the SR Act (see exceptions at 6.3 Receiving and assessing grant applications for non-competitive grants) 6.3 A Minister (or delegate) may approve the awarding of a grant, or opening of a grant opportunity, using a method other than a competitive, merit-based assessment process.
-The decision-maker must have regard to the advice of officials and must document the reasons for selecting the alternative process 6.1 Officials Be familiar and comply with the principles and grants administration processes set out in this Guide, as well as applicable laws and policies that guide ethical behaviour Provide full and frank advice to Ministers about grants, grants processes and decision-making Comply with the following mandatory requirements: Planning and designing grant opportunities • Officials must put in place practices and procedures to ensure that grants are administered consistently with the key principles and requirements in the Guide 5
+Reference in Guide Ministers • Be familiar and comply with the principles and grants administration processes set out in this Guide, as well as applicable laws and policies that guide ethical behaviour Promote compliance with this Guide by officials and Ministerial staff • Comply with the following mandatory requirements: Ministers must ensure they comply with all relevant laws when administering grants 1.4 Ministers must comply with their record keeping obligations under the SR Act 5.6 Ministers must not approve a grant that has been assessed as ineligible, unless they make a decision to waive the eligibility criteria 6.3.2 Ministers who are involved in the grants administration process must administer the grant in accordance with the grant guidelines 6.3 A Minister must not approve or decline a grant without first receiving written advice from officials on the merits of the proposed grant or group of grants (see exceptions at 6.3 Receiving and assessing grant applications for non-competitive grants)19 6.3.2 - A Minister (or other decision-maker) who approves or declines a grant must record the decision in writing, including the reasons for the decision (and any departure from the recommendation of officials), having regard to the grant guidelines (if any), the selection criteria and the key principle of achieving value for money, and manage these records in accordance with the requirements of the SR Act (see exceptions at 6.3 Receiving and assessing grant applications for non-competitive grants) 6.3.2